-US Treasuries, whose value remains stable or even increases during times of stress.
-Others, instead, are reportedly backed by riskier collateral, such as corporate debt or even other crypto assets; as the collateral backing some stablecoins loses value, they are likely to lose their peg, potentially triggering a run.
+Another similarity between MMFs and stablecoins is that, within each category, there is great heterogeneity in the amount of risk taken by individual funds and coins, respectively.
+In fact, stablecoins exhibit an even wider range of risk profiles than MMFs.
+Some stablecoins report that they are backed by safe assets, such as cash and US Treasuries, whose values remain stable or even increase during times of stress.
+Others, instead, are reportedly backed by riskier collateral, such as corporate bonds or even other crypto assets.
+As the collateral backing some stablecoins loses value, they are likely to lose their peg, potentially triggering a run.
 A third group of stablecoins maintain their pegs through algorithms aimed at matching supply and demand; if investors' beliefs about the effectiveness of these algorithms deteriorate, such stablecoins may also suffer runs.

-The potential for runs on stablecoins-and the stablecoin runs that did occur in 2022 and 2023-have attracted substantial theoretical interest.
-Several recent works examine the drivers of stablecoin instability and propose self-governance or regulatory solutions to make stablecoins more stable.4 In contrast, with a few exceptions, there is a dearth of empirical evidence on this subject.5
+The potential for runs on stablecoins and the stablecoin runs that did occur in 2022 and 2023 have attracted substantial theoretical interest.
+Several recent works examine the drivers of stablecoin instability and propose self-governance or regulatory solutions to make stablecoins more stable.
+However, while the various runs suffered by MMFs are well-documented empirically (see references below), with a few exceptions, there is a dearth of empirical evidence on the runs and flight-to-safety dynamics within the stablecoin ecosystem.